• Skip to primary navigation

 Instructions

-• Place the ground beef/lamb in a large bowl and add of of the dry beef seasoning and green seasoning .
+• Place the ground beef/lamb in a large bowl and add all of the dry beef seasoning and green seasoning .
 Use your hands to fully combine all of the dry ingredients into the beef and set aside, overnight or ready to use.

 • Put the lid on the pan and reduce the heat, then allow the vegetables to steam for 5 minutes.
 The vegetable need to soften slightly before moving onto the next step.
 If the ingredients begin to stick add a splash of water to release them.

-• Once soften, add the ground beef to the pan, increase the heat to medium and sear the beef. make sure to fold and stir to contents so the ground beef is exposed to the bottom of the pan.
+• Once softened, add the ground beef to the pan, increase the heat to medium and sear the beef. make sure to fold and stir to contents so the ground beef is exposed to the bottom of the pan.

 • When the beef is browned pour the chopped tomato into the pan then stir a few times before adding the sprigs of thyme.